 ‘Up In Arms‘ was released mid-July through Metal Blade Records, recorded at NRG in Los Angeles, produced by Zeuss (Hatebreed, Revocation), and mixing done by Kyle McAulay at NRG.

 For those jaded listeners who are becoming weary of older musicians trying to relive past glories, Bloodclot! is the REAL DEAL.
 In fact, the title ‘Up In Arms‘ is a serious understatement, against its sheer weight.

 Ring leader John Joseph (Cro-Mags) has something to say – and nothing will stop him!
 Completely void of cheesiness or filler of any kind, this possessed madman has a message to get out, and lots of snare drums and guitar strings could get hurt in the process.

-What make this album special is, perhaps, the emotion at the centre of ‘Up In Arms‘, which manifests itself not only through its lyrics, but also through Joseph’s surprisingly strong handle on melody.
+What makes this album special is, perhaps, the emotion at the centre of ‘Up In Arms‘, which manifests itself not only through its lyrics but also through Joseph’s surprisingly strong handle on melody.

 ‘Up In Arms’ is an absolute sonic war zone… Enjoy!

 04. Kill the Beast

 09. Slow Kill Genocide

 11. Life As One